Robert Chamberlain - piano

 Robert has also recorded on 15 other CD’s for a number of labels including Tall Poppies, Naxos, Move Records and VoxAustralis.
 As a scholar he has edited, with violinist Marina Marsden (Sydney Symphony Orchestra), a critical edition of Australian composer Margaret Sutherland’s Sonata for Violin and Piano (Currency Press, 2000), which they also recorded on the Tall Poppies label.
 He has also written articles and reviews.

-He is on the piano faculty at the Sir Zelman Cowen School of Music at Monash University, and in 2019 filled a temporary 12-month role as Co-ordinator of Piano in that school.
+He is on the piano faculty at the Sir Zelman Cowen School of Music and performance at Monash University, and in 2019 filled a temporary 12-month role as Co-ordinator of Piano in that school.
 In 2011 he led a concert and study tour to the nation’s capital Canberra for some of his Honours and Masters piano students from the Monash Universtiy School of Music.
 He has taught children of all ages, as well as adults.
 Robert is also using his YouTube Channel to share, with his students and others, insights and approaches to the teaching, learning and performance of some piano repertoire and technical work.

 As well as performing, he gives masterclasses and workshops to teachers and students in Universities and music schools in Australia and in South East Asia.
 His current research interests and presentation topics include teaching and learning processes in piano teaching and performance, creativity in piano pedagogy, and style and technique in piano performance.
 A paper on creativity and piano teaching, presented at the 2015 Australasian Piano Pedagogy Conference, may be accessed here or from the 2015 APPC Proceedings Website, and an article about the world of the digital piano here.
 View Robert Chamberlain Academic CV.